VirtusLab/scala-cli/website/docs/guides/ide.md

 ---

 :::warning
-IDE support is under devlopment mainly because changes needs to be done in both Metals and IntelliJ.
+IDE support is under development mainly because changes needs to be done in both Metals and IntelliJ.
 :::